pypa/distlib/docs/reference.rst

                     (i.e. with platform-specific directory separators as
                     indicated by ``os.sep``).

 The :class:`DependencyGraph` class
 ----------------------------------

 .. class:: DependencyGraph

    This class represents a dependency graph between releases.
-The nodes are distribution instances; the edge model dependencies.
+The nodes are distribution instances; the edges model dependencies.
 An edge from ``a`` to ``b`` means that ``a`` depends on ``b``.

    .. method:: add_distribution(distribution)